openebs/lvm-localpv/design/monitoring/capacity_monitor.md

 #### Metrics Export

 ##### Node Exporter
 Node Exporter is a Prometheus exporter for collecting hardware and OS kernel metrics exposed by *NIX* kernels using pluggable metrics collectors.
-There are many built-in collectors which are enabled by default in the node exporter.
+There are many built-in collectors which are enabled by default in the node-exporter.
 Using collectors 'diskstats' and 'filesystem', the node exporter is able to collect and export all the capacity and performance metrics for LVM Logical Volumes.
 These metrics can be stored in a  time-series database like Prometheus and visualized in Grafana with promQL queries.
-Since a thin pool is also an LV, the node exporter is able to collect its usage metrics as well.
+Since a thin pool is also an LV, the node-exporter is able to collect its usage metrics as well.
+This [document](https://docs.google.com/document/d/1Nm84UJsRKlOFtxY9eSGZGDwUSJWtzI2j5v74uyxxup4/edit?usp=sharing) captures the correlation of iostat metrics with the metrics from node exporter.

 ##### Custom Exporter
-Node exporter is able to fetch all metrics related to Logical Volumes.
+Node-exporter is able to fetch all metrics related to Logical Volumes.
 However, there is currently no in-built support for collecting metrics related to Volume Groups.
-We need a custom exporter to scrape VG metrics like vg_size, vg_used and vg_free.
+We need a custom-exporter to scrape VG metrics like vg_size, vg_used and vg_free.
+This [document](https://docs.google.com/document/d/1Lk__5J4MDa1fEgYFWFPCx1_Guo3Ai2EnnY1e39N7_gA/edit) describes the approach for custom-exporter deployment.
 ![LVM-LocalPV-CSI-Plugin](https://user-images.githubusercontent.com/7765078/122904191-bcf4fc00-d36d-11eb-8219-1e0a475728da.png)

 ### Sample Dashboards